MaksudulHossain/Python-Tricks/README.md

-This code demonstrates how to create and slice numpy array efficiently Tutorial source: https://python.cogsci.nl/
+This code demonstrates how to create and slice numpy array efficiently for learning ML Tutorial source: https://python.cogsci.nl/